 - Physical illness or injury.
 Traumatic brain injuries, brain tumors, strokes, HIV and some brain diseases such as Parkinson’s, Alzheimer’s and dementia can sometimes cause psychosis.

-Psychosis is a symptom, not an illness.
-A diagnosis identifies an illness, and symptoms are components of an illness.
-Health care providers draw on information from medical and family history along with a physical examination to make a diagnosis.
-If causes such as a brain tumor, infection or epilepsy are ruled out, a mental illness might be the cause.
+A diagnosis identifies an illness; symptoms are components of an illness.
+Health care providers draw on information from medical and family history and a physical examination to diagnose someone.
+If causes such as a brain tumor, infection or epilepsy are ruled out, a mental illness might be the reason.